pcden/Airbnb-Analysis/README.md

 Utilize Plotly to create interactive and informative visualizations for EDA, making data exploration efficient and insightful.

-**Tableau Dashboard**
+**PowerBI Dashboard**

-Create a comprehensive Tableau dashboard to visually analyze Airbnb data, with a focus on average prices and the number of reviews based on country and room types.
+Create a comprehensive  dashboard to visually analyze Airbnb data, with a focus on average prices and the number of reviews based on country and room types.

-Explore the Tableau dashboard [https://public.tableau.com/gopiashokan/Airbnb-Analysis](https://public.tableau.com/views/AirbnbAnalysis_16942685266440/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link) for in-depth insights.

 **Contributing**